FILING Review

 Back to beginning

-5. I just received a notice that I am missing a 1620 report.
+4. I just received a notice that I am missing a 1620 Monthly Report.
 I know I submitted my report in EFS.
-Why is the 1620 missing?
+Why is the 1620 Monthly Report missing?

 • After you click the "Validate" button, you must click the "Submit" button to submit the report.
 The report is not saved in EFS until after it has been successfully submitted.